 Rich connectivity.
 Max path length = 2 (vs. 4).

-Ours: Gated Adaptive Transfer
+Gated Adaptive Transfer (Novel)

 Learned gating controls when transfer occurs.
 LayerNorm preserves timescale character.